 GroundTruth is building an engaged community around impactful journalism and powerful storytelling by a new generation, while supporting their careers as fellows, corps members and alumni.
-Since GroundTruth launched, we have supported more than 300 emerging journalists across more than 50 countries, including 225 Report for America corps members embedded in local newsrooms across the United States.
+Since GroundTruth launched, we have supported more than 300 reporting fellows across more than 50 countries, as well as more than 300 Report for America corps members embedded in local newsrooms across the United States.
 This year, we launched Report for the World in Brazil, India and Nigeria.